Advice

 How Do Financial Advisors Charge Fees?

 The common ways advisors apply when charging fees are flat fees, hourly rates, commissions, and percentage-based fees based on a client's managed assets.
-Let's take a look at each option:
+It is important to clarify who is responsible for the personal advice and associated fees under each payment structure.

-Flat Fees
+1) Flat Fees

 Flat fees, or 'project fees', vary depending on the service carried out.
 A reputable advisor operating on a 'flat fee' model will seek the client's approval on the work they intend to do and the fees associated with commencing.